alexwlchan/alexwlchan.net/src/_drafts/not-all-posts.md

 **The first category is the problem-solvers.**
 These are usually about programming, written when I figure something out and want to remember it for later.
-They're notes to my future self, and I publish them online so other people can find them.
+They're notes to my future self, and I publish them online so other people can benefit.
-I've read a lot of this sort of post written by other people, and publishing my own is a way of "giving back".
+I've read a lot of this sort of post written by other people, and publishing my own is a way of giving back.
 If you're struggling with the same problem, these posts are golden -- and if not, you'll scroll right past.

 These posts are easy to write -- they have a clear purpose and a captive audience.